-U.S. gold bullion exports to Asia started off with a bang in 2017, as the majority of the total shipped in January went to Hong Kong.
-Not only did the U.S. export most of its gold bullion to Hong Kong, it was the highest monthly amount in quite some time.
+U.S. gold bullion exports to Asia started with a bang in 2017, as the majority of the total shipped in January went to Hong Kong.
+Not only did the U.S. export most of its gold bullion to Hong Kong, but it was also the highest monthly amount in quite some time.

 Gold Bullion Exports